Subject : Separation anxiety…in cats

 Like dogs, cats that suffer from separation anxiety are likely to adopt behaviors that might do damage to their environment or themselves in order to calm themselves down.

-Cats may act very agitated, obviously unable to rest; they may meow, moan or cry continuously; they may scratch or bite clothes, furniture, etc.; they may pee on beds or on any location that carries their owner’s smells; and they can show excessive behaviour toward themselves such as constant grooming that can even injure themselves.
+Cats may act very agitated, obviously unable to rest.
+They may meow, moan or cry continuously and they may scratch or bite clothes, furniture, etc. or pee on beds or on any location that carries their owner’s smells.
+They can show excessive behaviour toward themselves such as constant grooming that can even injure themselves.

 What can you do if your cat suffers from separation anxiety?